 Maryland Environmental Service operates composting facilities in Prince Georges and Montgomery County, turning yard waste into the popular soil amendment named Leafgro©.
 At MES-operated composting facilities, communities turn their grass and leaves into a resource, rather than a waste.

 Maryland towns and counties want to expand composting efforts.
 At MES, our engineers continue to study ways to add food waste to the composting mix.
-We are currently operating a food composting pilot project for Prince George's County.
+We are currently operating a food composting project for Prince George's County.